Treating Back Injury After Car Accident or Fall Trauma

 When a stress fracture displaces a vertebra, it can compress the spinal canal or nerves causing varying levels of pain.
 Spondylolisthesis sufferers can also experience weakness, numbness or difficulty walking.

 Facet joints allow us to bend or twist without damaging our spine.
-Nerve roots run through facet joints which are positioned between spine bones and run through various body parts like arms or legs.
-When cartilage thins out or a spine trauma goes untreated facet joints can get damages, tightening up muscles into a spasm, radiating pain or tenderness.
+Nerve roots run through facet joints between spine bones and various body parts like arms or legs.
+When cartilage thins out or a spine trauma goes untreated facet joints can become damaged.
+As a result, muscles can spasm, radiating pain or tenderness.

-Damaged spinal discs can cause sharp, abrupt pain or shooting sensations and may lead to sciatica pain radiating to the buttocks, feet, groin, or one or both legs.
+Damaged spinal discs can cause pain or shooting sensations and may lead to sciatica pain radiating through the lower body.
 For some patients lying down causes more pain, while others find it difficult to sit or stand for extended periods.

 Chiropractic Care for Back Injury

-A Doctor of Chiropractic can analyze your misalignment and damage in detail to assess your mobility, flexibility and strength limitations then treat your injuries.
+A Doctor of Chiropractic can analyze your injuries and assess your mobility, flexibility and strength limitations then treat your injuries.

-To restore your spinal alignment, improve posture while decreasing pain and muscle strain, and improve blood flow, your DC will gently resolve your body’s dysfunctions with:
+To restore your spinal alignment, reduce you pain and muscle strain, and improve blood flow, your DC will gently treat you with:

 Gentle, Low-Force-High-Velocity Adjustments

 Depending on the severity of your back injury after car accident or fall trauma, you’ll either sit or lie down on a drop table.
-With either their hands or with an adjusting instrument your DC will deliver precise but gentle force into the joints that are misaligned to coax them into their natural position.
+Using their hands or an adjusting instrument your DC will deliver precise but gentle force into the misaligned joints.
 The exact location of your misalignment is determined from x-rays that provide three-dimensional measurements.

 Mirror-Image Adjustments

-To introduce a stimulus for “resetting” your misalignment, your DC will gently place your spine in the exact opposite position of your misalignment (the mirror image).
+To correct your misalignment, your DC will gently place your spine in the exact opposite position of your misalignment (the mirror image).
 Gradually this will retrain your spinal muscles to function properly.

 For example, if your back is misaligned to the left, they will position it to the right before delivering your adjustment.
-They may use an adjusting instrument to “tap” in key areas of your spine — upper neck, back or hips — that were seen on your x-ray.
+Your doctor may us an adjusting instrument to “tap” in key areas of your spine — upper neck, back or hips.
 This “tapping” sensation stimulates posture control centers in your brain to “reset” your spine back to normal alignment.

 Drop Table Technique

-Your chiropractor can also “reset” your spine on a chiropractic drop table with sections that are lowered during your adjustment.
-As your DC thrusts your joint, the affected area of your body is simultaneously dropped by the table.
+Did you know that your chiropractor can also “reset” your spine on a chiropractic drop table?
+Each sections is lowered during your adjustment depending on your injury.
+As your DC adjust your joint, the affected area of your body is simultaneously dropped by the table.
 This technique allows for more gradual and gentle adjustments.

 Wondering where to find a Doctor of Chiropractic who’s spent years treating back injury after car accident or slip-and-fall trauma?

 Check in with your nearest Chiro One doctor at one of our welcoming open-plan clinics.
-They’ll perform a thorough exam to investigate the root cause of your pain, then personalize your care plan — a combination of gentle chiropractic adjustments and active therapies to keep you feeling better longer.
+They’ll perform a thorough exam to diagnose your pain, then prescribe gentle chiropractic adjustments and active therapies to keep you feeling better longer.

 By subscribing you are agreeing to the Terms and Conditions and Privacy Policy.